0foo/study_notes/rhcsa/topics/user_group_management/basic_perms.md

     * secondary group mmberships stored in /etc/groups
         * secondray groups allow access to files i.e. if group has access so does user

-* vipr/vigr
-    * add a user
-    * can edit /etc/passwd, /etc/group, and /etc/shadow directly
-        * if mess up or have a typo in this fill will block all users from logging in
-        * vipw will open editor to edit those files also
-            * vipw -s opens /etc/shadow
-            * vipw -g opens /etc/group (equivqlent to vigr command)
-            * vipw (optional -p) open /etc/passwd
-            * vipw DOES NOT validate syntax so can mess up system if theres a typo

 * user addition default files
     * /etc/login.defs